 Appearing Healthy Vs Actual Hair Health

 While dying your hair doesn’t fix your hair problems and make it healthy again, it can make it appear healthy.
-When you are dying your hair dark the color deposits into all of your hair strands holes and cracks, making your hair appear thick and healthy.
+This is because when you dye your hair dark, the color deposits into all the holes and cracks throughout your hair strands, thus making your hair appear thick and healthy.
 It is similar to getting a cavity filled.
 The dentist deposits hard material into the holes in your teeth, making them seem whole, but it’s just fake product filing it, and it’s not your actual tooth material.
-Just because something appears healthy doesn’t mean it is healthy.
+Just because something seems healthy doesn’t mean it is healthy.

 Still, doesn’t make sense to you?
 Think of it as the pothole problem in the midwest.
-When there are potholes in the road the state simply fills it with asphalt to fill the hole, cover up the problem and allow cars to drive bump free.
-The potholes themselves aren’t fixed but the problem simply has a band-aid for the time being.
+When there are potholes in the road, the state fills it with asphalt to fill the hole, cover up the problem and allow cars to drive bump free.
+The potholes themselves aren’t fixed, but the problem has a band-aid for the time being.
 Eventually, the asphalt will loosen and move.
 Next thing you know BAM, welcome back potholes.
-This is exactly what coloring your hair darker does.
+This is precisely what coloring your hair darker does.
 It fixes the outward appearance of it but doesn’t fix the issue at hand.

 MYTH: Dying Your Hair Darker At Home Is The Safest